Lambda rotation functions

 In rare cases, you might want to customize an existing rotation function for a database.
 For example, with alternating users rotation, Secrets Manager creates the cloned user by copying the runtime configuration parameters

-test_secret: Test the new secret version
+testSecret: Test the new secret version

-Next, the Lambda rotation function tests the AWSPENDING
+Next, the Lambda rotation function tests the AWSPENDING version of the secret by using

 it to access the database or service.
 Rotation functions based on Rotation function